 As one of the leading American pianists of his generation, Lettvin received the Naumberg Award (1948), the Michaels Award (1950), and became a laureate of the Queen Elisabeth of Belgium International Piano Competition (1952).

-Music & Vision Magazine's Gordon Rumson was at the University of Michigan whilst Lettvin was professor of piano there (1977-87).
+Music & Vision Magazine's Gordon Rumson was at Michigan University whilst Lettvin was professor of piano there (1977-87).
 Many stories (and legends) were known and repeated about this larger-than-life musician.
 This is one: 'When he applied for the position he was auditioned.
 They asked him what he wanted to play.
 He said "What do you want to hear?" and took requests.
 Gyorgy Sandor asked him to play the Prokofiev Toccata.
 He did.
 Very well.'

 Theodore Lettvin died in Concord NH, on Sunday 24 August 2003, aged seventy-six.